joshia5/omegah_examples/README.md

 - classification - This test can also be called as reverse classification.
 A function is written which returns a flag representing whether or not a cell of a given mesh is classified on the model entity having certain ID and dimension.
 The 'mark_by_class' is called from host which returns all vertices classified by a particular model entity and the corresponding elements are flagged using upward adjacency relations.

 - reduction - Each process will load one part of the mesh.
-The 'get_max' function is called from host which will return either local or global max of input argument array.
+The 'get_max' function is called from host which will return either global max of input argument array.

-- synchronization - 'sync_array' is being studied
-***More to follow***
+- synchronization - 'sync_tag' can be called from host to synchronize the values of tags, for the entities lying on process boundry. 'vtk::write_parallel' can be called to write mesh for parallel code.

 - partitioning - ***More to follow***
 - ghosting - ***More to follow***